tsouche/dev_environment/README.md

 ## VS code configuration

-### Step 0 : check that Git is installed on the laptop !!!
+NB: you won't need Git installed in Win11 on the laptop, since you'll use the native git installed in the Ubuntu container.

 ### Step 1: install the 'remote SSH' and 'rust-analyzer' extensions
 Go to the Extensions view (`Ctrl+Shift+X` or click the Extensions icon in the left sidebar) and search for and install the following extensions: